paultough/lumicube/README.md

-# lumicube
+# LumiCube

-This code allows remote access to your AbstractFoundry lumicube using the documented API without the need to enter your code into the Web Interface.
+This code allows remote access to your AbstractFoundry LumiCube using the documented API without the need to enter your code into the Web Interface.

 *Thanks to the AbstractFoundry team for creating a cool and funky device that sits nicely on my desk that beats any boring LCD clock*